 What are the best crepe ingredients to use for a thin, crispy crepe to eat for breakfast.
 Full list of crepe filling to enjoy an Authentic French crepe like the Bretagne recipe.

 French crepes anyone ?
 Who is better than me, a French girl born and raise in France to share the authentic French crepes recipe, right?
 That is the Authentic french crepes recipe as you will eat in Paris.
 You guys know I am French right?
 So after a year of blogging it maybe the time to share my easy and healthy traditional french crepes recipe.

 Each year on the 2nd February, it is what French people call ‘La Chandeleur’ or the day when a whole country eat crepes!
 It is a tradition and most French family will be eating french crepes for the occasion.
 Don’t ask me why – I am actually not to sure about the story – all I know we eat crepes!
 Even since I moved in New Zealand we make crepes on that day.
 The tradition says that we must eat them only after 8 pm.
 Well, nobody wait up to that time, trust me everyone starts eating them at breakfast.
 So now, you probably want to know what is exactly is an Authentic French crepe recipe, right?
 Well, there is actually two authentic french crepes recipes depending on the filling you are going to use.

-Finally, remember that most French people roll their crepes to eat them with their finger.
-It is only in the restaurant that they fold them in a triangle.
+Most French people roll their crepes and we eat them with fingers.
+In restaurant crepes are folded in a triangle shape.
+Filling is always added in the open crepes, then return to the pan to melt and wram the filling before being fold and served.
 Here we go! you know everything about french crepes now !
 Don’t hesitate to ask me more by leaving a comment!
 I will love to help you design your best crepes party !